 Day Four

-Finishing on a high note, find yourself an hour north in Jozankei, another onsen town that offers far more than just bathing in rich mineral waters—even though we wouldn’t be opposed to exactly that.
-Before dipping our toes in, a spot of white water rafting through Jozankei’s rivers is a must.
+Finishing on a high note, find yourself an hour north in Jozankei, another onsen town that offers far more than just bathing in rich mineral waters—even though we wouldn’t be opposed to doing exactly that.
+Before dipping your toes in though, a spot of white water rafting through Jozankei’s rivers is a must.
 The guides at Blue Marble Sapporo can dial your experience up or down depending on how much of that white water you want, though regardless of your choice, the scenery is something western travellers likely won’t have seen before.

 Jozankei has several accommodation options, however, it’d be rude not to tie a bow in the trip with one last onsen.
-Jozankei View Hotel has several options for bathing, but heading up to the open-air rooftop in the AM is simply something that can’t be missed for anyone hoping to reminisce on their four-day adventure across Hokkaido—exactly like I did.
+Jozankei View Hotel has several options for bathing, but heading up to the open-air rooftop in the AM is simply something that can’t be missed.
+Or, for something a little more luxurious, check in to Chalet Ivy, nestled in a lush forest and perched beside the Toyohira River.
+The 26 spacious rooms are soaked in natural light and each comes with its own private onsen, so you can unwind in peace and reflect on your four-day adventure across Hokkaido.